 *The study was a 2021 project sponsored by Farming Connect, Menter Moch Cymru and Forest Coalpit Farm

 They are housed in arks made from recycled farm waste, so are as kind to the environment as possible.

 As far as we can we source all our farm needs from local suppliers and not national chains, thus contributing to the local economy.

-Unlike many who claim to produce “rare breed” pork, ours is pedigree and not just random crosses.
-As well as meaning that every batch of pork bought from us will be consistent and not vary as to the cross, the Large Black is one of the country’s rarest pigs, classed as “Endangered” by the Rare Breed Survival Trust with under 200 registered individuals; this makes them rarer than giant pandas or Siberian tigers.
+Our rare breed pork truly is "rare breed" and pedigree, not crosses of two or more breeds.
+As well as meaning that every batch of pork bought from us will be consistent and not vary as to the cross, the Large Black is one of the country’s rarest pigs, classed as “Priority” by the Rare Breed Survival Trust with under 200 active registered sows; this makes them rarer than giant pandas or Siberian tigers.
 The piglets we breed who are excellent examples of the breed go on to become breeding sows or boars, and those not up to the breed standard are fattened for meat.
 By eating them you are helping to keep this wonderful breed alive.